rpi-crisis/crisis/README.md

 ### Licensing
-RTools is licensed under the GNU Affero General Public License v3.0
+CRISIS is licensed under the GNU Affero General Public License v3.0
 For more information on licensing and copyright information, see the [LICENSE](https://github.com/rpi-crisis/crisis/blob/main/LICENSE)